 On 7 June 2016 the documentation on Frank Bölter´s HOrigamiUSE was published, comprising 132 pages in size A5.
 It contains a text contribution by the curator Dr Sabine Maria Schmidt, two separate diaries by the local resident Lisa Lambrecht-Wagenitz and the artist Frank Bölter, and a large number of pictures and illustrations.

 The book has been entered into the Deutsche Nationalbibliothek / German National Library here, and into the catalogue of the Nordrhein-Westfälische Bibliographie der Universitäts- und Landesbibliothek / Northrhine-Westfalia bibliography of the University and State Library Düsseldorf here.
-The full documentation can be downloaded (as a large pdf; 685 MB) from here.
+The full documentation can be downloaded as a pdf from here.
 It is also available from the association Kunst am Moltkeplatz KaM e.V.; contact here.

 During 23 May thru 5 June 2014 HOrigamiUSE was taken down: first members and friends of the association Kunst am Moltkeplatz KaM e.V. removed and disposed of the white laminated paper sheet, then the specialist timber company which had originally erected the work dismantled it, and lastly members of the association Kunst am Moltkeplatz KaM e.V. restored the park surface with turf.